If you have had a concealed leak on your property that has caused a sudden increase in your bill, you may be eligible for a Concealed Leak Allowance.

 The Concealed Leak Allowance:

-- refunds you 50% of the excess water usage charges that result from the leak (read below how this amount is calculated)
+• refunds you 70% of the excess water usage charges that result from the leak.
+Read more below about how this is calculated.
+This percentage may vary by customer type (see below for more details).

-- excess water usage can only be claimed once per property, per ownership
+• can only be claimed once per property, per ownership.

-- comes in the form of a credit on your account
+• comes in the form of a 'Leak Allowance' credit on your account.

 If you have a shared meter (e.g. you’re in a duplex or apartment), your rebate will be calculated just like your bills: as a percentage of your overall usage.